Basement Waterproofing & Foundation Repair in Chicago

 We make sure the repair is built to last and explain what to watch for going forward.

-Prairie Shield serves Chicago and all of Chicagoland — six counties, dozens of communities.
-We come to your home — no public office required.
+Prairie Shield serves Chicago and all of Chicagoland — six counties, 80+ communities.
+We come to your home.

 We let our work speak for itself.
 Real customer reviews will be added here.